Brentwood, Pennsylvania: Economy

+Arts and culture

 Brownsville Road follows the route of a pre-Columbian era Native American Indian trail and footpaths connecting Redstone Old Fort with the "forks of the Ohio", a distance of 26 mi.
 It later became the road connecting Pittsburgh with Brownsville, Pennsylvania, and from there via Nemacolin's Path to Virginia and points further east.
 It was a major route for travel by stagecoach and Conestoga wagon.
 The road was significant during the Whiskey Rebellion, particularly its southern half.
 It has had several names over its history, including the Red Stone Road and the Brownsville Plank Road, or Southern Avenue.

 The Point View Hotel dates back to 1832.
 General Andrew Jackson spent a night there before he entered Pittsburgh while campaigning for the presidency.
 General Zachary Taylor stopped for a night as well.
 President James Buchanan and Senator Thaddeus Stevens stayed on two occasions.
 Not only did the hotel have many guests who were quite important people, but the basement of the hotel was a stop on the Underground Railroad during the 1850s.
 The hotel was then turned into a restaurant and bar until the property was sold and demolished in November 2006, as it was never officially recognized as a historic landmark.
 A medical office building has been built on this site.

 The John F. Slater Funeral Home, formerly the White Hall Tavern, was another important place in Brentwood's history.
 In the earlier days of Brentwood's time, many city dwellers rode stagecoaches on Brownsville Road, because this was the only major roadway connecting the cities of Pittsburgh and Brownsville.
 The White Hall Tavern was just a short walk to the race track which was once on the site of the South Hills Country Club, which is why many people from the city stopped here for relaxation.

 The Windsor Hotel was opened in 1882.
 Although there was a fire sixteen years later, it was rebuilt and remained a popular place for vacationers.

 The Davis Farm House was another historical place in Brentwood's history, although it was gained by the borough in 1968.
 The house and grounds became a senior citizens’ recreation center.
 Much debate was encountered when it was considered being torn down to build a new firehouse and recreation room.
 Although the house had been considered a historical site by much of the town, it was eventually torn down, and the new fire house was built in place of the senior citizens’ center.

 The Cowan Farm House at 4111 Brownsville Road, is an example of the early architecture of Brentwood.
 The estate and farm comprised the property is located at 4111 Brownsville Road and much of the surrounding area.
 The early Cowan family was a major landowner in Brentwood.